Jude Wright: Career

-In 2013, Wright appeared in The Christmas Candle.
-More recently, he co-starred in Paddington (released November 2014), playing Tony, and The Woman in Black: Angel of Death, which was released in January 2015.
-Also in 2015, Jude appeared in Season 3 of BBC Worldwide's Da Vinci's Demons, where he played Leonardo da Vinci's son Andrea.
+In 2013 Wright appeared in The Christmas Candle, and in 2014 he co-starred in Paddington, and also appeared in The Woman in Black: Angel of Death and Robot Overlords.
+In 2015 Wright appeared in Season 3 of BBC Worldwide's Da Vinci's Demons, where he played Leonardo da Vinci's son Andrea.

-He won the prize for the best performance for a sitcom for the young actors category, awarded by theskykid.com.
+In 2011 he won the prize for the best performance in a TV film for his performance in Spy in the young actors category, awarded by TheSkyKid.com.